MicrosoftDocs/sql-docs/docs/advanced-analytics/known-issues-for-sql-server-machine-learning-services.md

 **Applies to:** SQL Server 2016 R Services, with R Server version 9.0.0 or earlier

-### Launchpad services fails to start if the version is different from the R version
+### The Launchpad service fails to start if the version is different from the R version

-If you install R services separately from the database engine, and the build versions are different, you might see the following error in the System Event log:
+If you install R Services separately from the database engine, and the build versions are different, you might see the following error in the system log in Event Viewer:

 >_The SQL Server Launchpad service failed to start due to the following error: The service did not respond to the start or control request in a timely fashion._

-For example, this error might occur if you install the database engine by using the release version, apply a patch to upgrade the database engine, and then add R services by using the release version.
+For example, this error might occur if you install the database engine by using the release version, apply a patch to upgrade the database engine, and then add R Services by using the release version.

 To avoid this problem, make sure that all components have the same version number.
 If you upgrade one component, be sure to apply the same upgrade to all other installed components.